 Your final resume should end at a one-page document, with a brief job goal that gives the person reviewing your resume an idea of your previous experience by assessing your expertise.

-The following are guidelines, per Forbes online, to consider when creating a resume fresh out of college, one of the most inquired about tasks by college grads today:
+The following are guidelines to consider when creating a resume fresh out of college, one of the most inquired about tasks by college grads today: